minhkhoi0975/GAM-230-Projects/Project 3 - Programming Geometry/README.txt

 Description: This is a improvised dice game made with Unity.
 All the meshes of the dice are scripted instead of being made with 3D modelling software.
 Technologies used: Unity 2019.4.21f1, GIMP 2.10.10

+Features:
++ Procedurally generated meshes
++ Free camera that allows the players to look at the value of the dice
++ Improvised dice game

 How to play:
 	+ Press "Roll the Dice" to roll all 6 dice.
 	+ Optionally, you have up to 3 times to roll one die.
 Click a die to roll it.
 	+ Press "Pass" to end your turn.
-	+ You can control the camera to look at the values of the dice.
+	You can control the camera to look at the values of the dice.
 Use WASD to move the camera, and hold the right mouse button to rotate it.

 Goal:
 	Try to reach 500 points before the other player.